thekyr/open_webui_ollama/README.md

 ### Run ollama localy using open-webui with podman.

 Run ollama using open-webui locally, no  GPU is needed.
-In case there is a GPU add nvidia driver in the docker-compose.
+In case there is a GPU an nvidia driver can be configured in the docker-compose in ollama.

 #### Why run LLMs locally?